aws-samples/aws-mainframe-modernization-controlm-integration/assets/AIJOB_v2.md

 The `AIJOB_v2.ctmai` file is a base64 encoded job definition exported out of the BMC Control-M Application Integrator tool.
 It is based upon the original `AIJOB.ctmai` that was published in this project.
 It has been enhanced to improve the supportability of deploying and managing Mainframe Modernization Blu Age jobs within Control-M.

 ### Pre-requisites
 This job definition requires BMC Control-M version 9.0.20.200 or above and relies upon [jq cli](https://jqlang.github.io/jq/) to be installed on the Control-M agent where the job is executing.
-Also recommend modifying the M2 application logback configuration to be something similar to this example [logback.xml](logback.xml) config file.
+Also recommend modifying the M2 application Logback configuration to be something similar to this example [logback.xml](logback.xml) config file.
 This configuration will ensure that the application log data forwarded to CloudWatch has the job name on each message.
+For more information about M2 Blu Age application configuration, please see the [AWS Mainframe Modernization User Guide](https://docs.aws.amazon.com/m2/latest/userguide/ba-app-config.html).

 ### Connection Profile
 - `access_key_id` - AWS IAM access key to authenticate to the M2 API